slviajero/tinybasic/MANUAL.md

 Most Arduino built-in examples from https://docs.arduino.cc/built-in-examples/ have been ported to BASIC.
 They are in examples in the folders 01-10.

+## Language Personalities in Version 2.0

+BASIC has a lot of Apple 1 and Palo Alto DNA.
+Some of the language constructs and conventions are taken from these languages and not from the more common Microsoft type BASICs.
+The subtle differences of BASIC dialects made programs hard to port even in the old days of the 1970s and 1980s.
+From version 2.0 on this BASIC interpreter has the feature of setting personalities at runtime.

+One command controls how boolean arithemtic, string syntax, random number generator behaviour and array dimensions are handled.

+SET 22, "Microsoft"

+activates the Microsoft mode.
+In this mode, random numbers are always between 0 and 1 and the argument of RND controls the random number generators seed.
+Arrays start at 0 and have n+1 elements.
+Substring notation for strings is switched of and string commands can be used normally.
+Booleans false is -1.

+SET 22, "Apple1"

+activates Apple 1 mode.
+Random numbers are generated in the range from 0 to n-1 if RND(n) is called.
+Arrays start at 1 and have n elements.
+Strings can be manipulated with the substring syntax.
+Boolean false is 1.

+SET 22, "PaloAlto"

+activates Palo Alto BASIC mode.
+Random numbers are from 1 to n if RND(n) is called.
+Arrays start at 0 and have n elements.
+Substrings can be used.
+In addition to this, the interpreter is in forced integer mode.
+All variables and operations are done in integer.
+Boolean false is 1.

+All of these settings can be controlled individually at runtime of a BASIC program with the SET command.

+Default of the interpreter is "Apple1" with the exception of the boolean mode which is -1 at interpreter startup.

 ## Core language set

 ### Introduction